arthur-jacquin/edit/philosophy.md

 It is not an IDE: it has no built-in terminal, file manager, git integration or syntax/compiler warnings and errors.

-It is neither a multiplexer nor a window manager: it has no splits, tabs or buffers.
+It is neither a multiplexer nor a window manager: it has no splits or tabs.

 It is not a word processor: it has no styling or spell checking.